2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

   - Use the command `aws-azure-login --configure --profile foo`; replace 'foo' with some name you will remember (for example, 'cypherworxmain').
   - You will need the Azure Tenant ID and App ID URI.
 For many/most of our clients, start typing their name or enter the appropriate account number in the search bar in My Apps.
 When you find the correct account, click the three dots on the right to get the popup menu (_don't_ click on the account like you normally would to log into the AWS console) and click on `Copy link`:
     ![img.png](src/img.png)
+    _Seriously, don't click on the account name._
   - Paste the link in your local account information document.
 The Tenant ID will be after `?tenantId=` and the App ID URI is between `signin/` and `?tenantId=`:
     ![img_1.png](src/img_1.png)
+    _If you can't at least find the Tenant ID, there's no hope for you._
   - It can be helpful to know the ARN of the role you assume when you log in to the account you're setting up, but it shouldn't be necessary.
 If you encounter errors, repeat this process after finding the ARN.
   - Note that this information is account-specific; multiple AWS accounts for the same client will have different Tenant IDs and App ID URIs.
 As such, a separate `aws-azure-login` profile will need to be configured for every account.
   - You will only need to configure the profile for any given AWS account once; the configuration information will be stored in your local `.aws/config` file.